CCBDA-UPC/Assignments-2020/Lab04.md

 ```
 Creating application version archive "app-190310_224408".
 ```
+Do a little research on the CLI params and create the environment with a single instance, with no load-balancer.

 Ìf you change your code, you only need to type the following command to transfer the code to AWS and restart the environment.